alexislefebvre/TestBundle/doc/fastest.md

 ============

 [fastest](https://github.com/liuggio/fastest) is a tool for executing PHPUnit tests in parallel.
-Once LiipFunctionalTestBundle has been configured, it's easy to use fastest.
+Once AlexisLefebvreTestBundle has been configured, it's easy to use fastest.

 Installation
 ============